 Carbon – I first tasted this heirloom from a Portland, Oregon farmers’ market and I was definitely wowed.
 Though somewhat smaller than the other blacks, the flavor was intense and the best I had tasted from the blacks so far.
 I had a little trouble locating seed and have not grown it long enough to vouch for its reliability, but it is definitely a keeper on taste alone.

-Vorlon – Lynne Rosetto Kasper called out this heirloom as one her top varieties for flavor in 2010 (I try out all of our tomatoes with Lynne’s experienced Italian palate).
+Vorlon – Lynne Rosetto Kasper once called out this heirloom as one her top varieties for flavor (I try out all of our tomatoes with Lynne’s experienced Italian palate).
 In addition to excellent flavor, this tomato is blemish free and a good producer for us.

 Black Mauri – A new one for us in 2012, and we were delighted with it.
 Great taste, crunchy texture, prolific, blemish free…what more could you want?
 It’s small.
 Some consider it a grape tomato and some consider it a plum tomato.
 All consider it great.